wailsapp/wails/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Before opening an issue via github, please consider running `wails issue`!
+---
+## If you have a technical issue, please do not open a bug this way!
+Please use the `wails issue` command!
+---

 **Description**
 A clear and concise description of what the bug is.